Share this:

 Website | Facebook

-Founded in 1913, the Shiloh Seventh-Day Adventist Church has impacted Cincinnati for over a century, starting with 10 charter members and expanding to its current location in Avondale.
+Founded in 1913, the Shiloh Seventh-Day Adventist Church has impacted Cincinnati for over a century.
+Starting with 10 charter members, it expanded to its current location in Avondale.
 The church remains dedicated to sharing the gospel and serving the community through various ministries and outreach efforts.

 Each congregation offers a unique experience, from spirited worship to supportive fellowship.
 Individuals can visit various churches, join the traditions, and connect with like-minded individuals.
 The guide simplifies this journey, offering insights into multiple denominations and unique offerings.
 Whether searching for Baptist, Methodist, or non-denominational congregations, the list has it all.